JorelAli/CommandAPI/docssrc/src/argument_map.md

 /sendmessage Player1:"Hello, Player1!"
 Player2:"Hello, Player2!"
 ```

-Here we use a colon as the delimiter and a space as the separator because those are the defaults, and we didn't specify either in the `MapArgumentBuilder` constructor.
-The messages were also surrounded by quotes since they contain spaces.
-The space is the separator for this `MapArgument`, so it otherwise might have been confused as starting the next key-value pair.
+A colon is used as the delimiter and a space as the separator because those are the defaults, and neither was specified in the `MapArgumentBuilder` constructor.
+Since the separator was a space, the messages were surrounded by quotes to avoid the spaces inside them from being misinterpreted as the start of the next key-value pair.

 </div>